Charles Collett: Legacy

 A gifted technical engineer, who could look at existing designs and reliably improve them, Collett produced a standardized fleet of locomotives ideally suited to the GWR's requirements.
 He was able to extract substantial performance gains out of the Churchward designs.
 In 1924 he reported (in a paper to the World Power Conference) Castle class coal consumption of 2.83 lb per drawbar-horsepower hour, a figure dismissed as too good to be true by many engineers, but taken seriously by Gresley after the locomotive exchange of 1925.

 Collett has received criticism by contemporary engineers and later railway historians for undertaking very little innovation in his designs, instead sticking with Churchward's style in every case.
 Arguably this meant that by the time Collett retired the superiority of Great Western locomotives was lost to more modern designs, particularly those of William Stanier, who worked at Swindon before moving to the LMS in 1932.
 Stanier took Churchward's style with him, but developed it in line with continuing improvements in steam locomotive technology.

 Personal life

 Collett married Ethelwyn May Simon (1875/6-1923) at St George's, Bloomsbury on 4 November 1896.
 They had no children.
 Ethelwyn's premature death in 1923 came as a great shock, and thereafter Collett avoided most social activities.
 He was very little involved in Swindon's civic affairs, in contrast to his predecessors, but he was a magistrate from 1921 to 1928.

-Through his paternal grandparents Benjamin Collett and Charlotte Harriet Sampson, Collett was 1st cousin once removed (1c1r) to Admiral of the Fleet Sir Philip Vian.